Topological $\Delta G$ homology of rings with twisted $G$-action: Introduction

 For example, in the case of the cyclic category the associated simplicial set is the minimial model for the circle with $n$-simplices given by the cyclic group of order $n+1$.
 The $S^1$-action on the Hochschild complex comes from this fact.
 Other examples include the dihedral category, where the automorphism groups are the dihedral groups $\{D_{2(n+1)}\}$, and the quaternionic category, where the automorphism groups are the generalized quaternion groups $\{Q_{4(n+1)}\}$.
 Fiedorowicz--Loday~\cite{FL91} introduced algebraic homology theories associated to any crossed simplicial group, for example dihedral homology and quaternionic homology are analogous to cyclic homology.

 A homotopical analogue of dihedral homology, known as Real topological Hoch\-schild homology introduced in \cite{HM23} is under active investigation.
-It can be used to study Hermitian $K$-theory and $L$-theory of ring spectra with involution~\cite{DMPR21,DMP24,AKGH21,nine21,nine23,nine23b}.
+It can be used to study Hermitian $K$-theory and $L$-theory of ring spectra with anti-involution~\cite{DMPR21,DMP24,AKGH21,nine21,nine23,nine23b}.
 This has applications to symmetric bilinear forms~\cite{RS24} as well as to surgery theory of manifolds~\cite{Ran08}.
 However, homotopical analogues of the homologies associated to other crossed simplicial groups had not been explored until our work to our knowledge.

 Our paper provides a unifying framework for studying variants of topological Hochschild homology, such as Real topological Hochschild homology, but it also introduces new interesting invariants.
 We set some language to describe our main construction.
 Any crossed simplicial group $\Delta \bfG$ determines a group homomorphism $G_0\to \{-1,1\}$, or parity, by the classification of crossed simplicial groups \cite{Abo87,Kra87,FL91}.
 Elements in $G$ that map to $1$ are called even and elements in $G$ that map to $-1$ are called odd.
 A ring spectrum with twisted $G$-action is an associative ring spectrum with a $G$-action on the underlying spectrum such that even elements of $G$ act by ring homomorphisms and odd elements of $G$ act by ring anti-homomorphisms.
 A crossed simplicial group is self-dual if it is equipped with an isomorphism $\Delta \bfG^\op\cong \Delta \bfG$.
-With these definitions in place, our main result can be summarized as follows.
+With these definitions in place, our main construction, which appears in \autoref{sec:homology-selfdual} and builds on the results in \autoref{sec:css} and \autoref{sec:twisted-G-actions} can be summarized as follows.

-\begin{thmx} For a self-dual crossed simplicial group $\Delta \bfG$, there is an associated topological homology $\THG(R)$ which carries a $|\mathbf{G}_{\sbt}|$-action, whose input is a ring spectrum with twisted $G_0$-action. \end{thmx}
+\begin{thmx} For a self-dual crossed simplicial group $\Delta \bfG$, there is an associated topological homology $\THG(R)$ which carries a $|\mathbf{G}_{\sbt}|$-action, whose input is a ring spectrum $R$ with twisted $G_0$-action. \end{thmx}